AlexSwensen/AlexSwensen/README.md

 <!--[![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=alexswensen&count_private=true&theme=dracula&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)-->

 - I blog on [my website](https://alexswensen.io).
-- My opinions are my own and and may (or may not) reflect the views of my employer and/or any organization, project, or entity I may be associated with. 🙂
+- My opinions are my own and may (or may not) reflect the views of my employer and/or any organization, project, or entity I may be associated with. 🙂
 - 📫 How to reach me: send an email to `contact@alexswensen.io` or open an issue on [my profile](https://github.com/AlexSwensen/AlexSwensen).
 - You can also shoot me a message on [twitter](https://twitter.com/_alexswensen) 🐦